Louise Candlish

 Louise Candlish is a British author.
 In 2019, her crime novel Our House won the Crime & Thriller Book of the Year award at the British Book Awards.
 In 2021, the novel was adapted into an ITV drama starring Tuppence Middleton and Martin Compston.

-She is also the author of The Other Passenger, which was a Richard & Judy Book Club pick, The Heights (2021) and Those People (2019).
+In 2024, her book The Only Suspect won the Capital Crime Fingerprint award for thriller of the year.

+Early life

+Candlish was born in Hexham, Northumberland, and grew up in Northampton.
+She graduated with a Bachelor of Arts (BA) in English from University College London (UCL) in 1989.